 When a court awards exclusive child custody to one parent, the non-custodial parent maintains the right to see and visit the child, absent extraordinary circumstances.
 If the court's custody decree fails to mention visitation rights, the law implies the parent's right to visitation.
 Thus, an express prohibition on visitation must exist within the decree in order to deny parental visitation rights because visitation rights stem from the fact of parenthood.
 Even though this strong presumption in favor of visitation rights exists, courts may impose restrictions on visitation by noncustodial parents.

-If a party convinces the court that visitation rights would be injurious to the child's best interests, then the court possesses the authority to deny visitation rights.
-This best interest of the child analysis, however, does not give dispositive weight to the child's stated desires because parents inherently possess the right to attempt to repair the parent-child relationship.
+If a party convinces the court that visitation rights would be injurious to the child’s best interests, then the court possesses the authority to deny visitation rights.
+However, this best interest of the child analysis does not give dispositive weight to the child’s stated desires because parents inherently possess the right to attempt to repair the parent-child relationship.
 Cases in which courts deny visitation rights often include noncustodial parents who had physically or emotionally abused the child in the past and noncustodial parents severely suffering from a mental illness that would emotionally devastate the child.
 Noncustodial parents who are incarcerated or who have a prison record are not categorically denied visitation rights.